KebMM/PythonAutoFramework/README.md

 ## Framework Structure

 - **apiAutomation/:** Inside this directory the ***commonAPISteps.py*** file can be found.
-This where the Pre-built API automation methods can be found and edited as needed.
+This where the pre-built API automation methods can be found and edited as needed.
 - **uiAutomation/:** Inside this directory the ***commonUISteps.py*** file can be found.
-This where the Pre-built UI automation methods can be found and edited as needed.
+This where the pre-built UI automation methods can be found and edited as needed.
 - **mobileAutomation/:** Inside this directory the ***commonMobileSteps.py*** file can be found.
-This where the Pre-built mobile automation methods can be found and edited as needed.
+This where the pre-built mobile automation methods can be found and edited as needed.
 - **bdd/features/:** Contains feature files for BDD tests.
 - **bdd/features/steps/:** Contains step definitions for BDD tests.
 - **tdd/:** Contains TDD test cases.